andrewcbancroft/datadaylife-blog/content/blog/dimensional-modeling/winning-with-dimensional-models-in-age-of-big-data.md

 title: "Winning with Dimensional Models in the Age of Big Data"
 author: "Andrew Bancroft"
 date:   2018-02-21
 description: "Is dimensional modeling still relevant in the age of big data?
-Here are 5 reasons why the answer is an emphatic \"yes\"!"
+Here are 5 reasons why the answer is an emphatic yes!"
 type: blog
 draft: false
 comments: true